 Our highlight here was visiting the Tennent’s Brewery, the working brewery for Scotland’s local and most sold beer.
 We received some sexy hairnets and bright fluoro vests to don while touring the facility.

-Emily, who normally doesn’t drink beer, thought this called for the occasion to sample a few brews.
-She tried multiple beers, a huge accomplishment for the vodka only drinker.
+I normally don’t drink beer, however, I thought this called for the occasion to sample a few brews.
+I tried multiple beers which was a huge accomplishment for the vodka only drinker.

 To be honest we didn’t explore much food here (we didn’t hear rave reviews) and opted for packed lunches & home cooked dinners, to save a few bucks.
 You may be more game than us and try their Haggis; a typical Scottish dish consisting of sheep’s heart, liver & lung encased with spices in the animal’s stomach… Hmm, no thanks!